Wilhelm Lindemann

 Wilhelm Lindemann (17 December 1828, in Schonnebeck near Essen – 20 December 1879, in Niederkrüchten) was a Catholic historian of German literature.

+Biography

-He attended the gymnasium at Essen, studied theology in Bonn from 1848 to 1851, and was ordained in Cologne, 2 September 1852.
+Lindemann attended the gymnasium at Essen, studied theology in Bonn from 1848 to 1851, and was ordained in Cologne, 2 September 1852.
 He was rector of the municipal high school of Heinsberg from 1853 to 1860, then parish-priest at Rheinbreitbach, and later at Venrath from 1863 to 1866, when he became pastor of Niederkrüchten, and remained so till his death.
 From 1870 to 1879 he served as a member of the Prussian Diet as one of the Centre Party.
+The University of Würzburg recognized his literary achievements by conferring on him, in 1872, the degree of Doctor of Philosophy.